bravuralion/TD2-Passenger-Information-System/README.md

 ![enter image description here](https://cloud.furry.fm/index.php/apps/files_sharing/publicpreview/BDzFz79a8FCAN4q?file=&fileId=1093591&x=3844&y=1951&a=true)

 This is the main file that is used for the announcements.
-From line 1 to 24 are the different text templates for English, German and Polish.
+Here you can see the templates for English, German, and Polish.
 These can be customized individually.
 Please note: The adjustment must be made before the program is started, otherwise the changes will be ignored.
-The announcements "Additional_Announcement_XX" are special announcements that are randomly added to the announcement.
+Additional_Announcement: are special announcements that are randomly added to the announcement.
-$Hotkey_XY are used for the hotkey assignment for the exit right, left or the announcement without naming the exit.
-$Special1-5 are for the buttons S1 to S5 which you can use for your own special announcements.
+Special: These are for the buttons S1 to S5 which you can use for your own special announcements.
 German special announcements are currently defined there.
+Hotkey: The hotkeys for the 3 buttons in driver mode are defined here.

 ![enter image description here](https://cloud.furry.fm/index.php/apps/files_sharing/publicpreview/8S7Xini4WtQ4cmF?file=&fileId=1093668&x=3844&y=1951&a=true)